 - The Keeshond appeared in the dog show in 1929, but then it was called Dutch Barge Dogs.

-- In the 1800s, the Keeshond were also known as, “Overweight Pomeranian”, “Dutch Barge Dogs” and “Fox Dog”.
+- In the 1800s, the Keeshond was also known as, “Overweight Pomeranian”, “Dutch Barge Dogs” and “Fox Dog”.

-- The Kees are given the nickname, “Smiling Dutchman”.
+- The Kees is given the nickname, “Smiling Dutchman”.

 Keeshond is a fairly healthy breed but you will need to prevent your fluffy from overweight.
 The Kees will enjoy the life expectancy of 12-15 years.